 (Check box) If checked, deletes the local copy of the exported file after the file has been uploaded to the FTP server.

-You can choose what XMP metadata (if any) to include in the output file.
+You can choose the XMP metadata to include in the output file.

-To open the Metadata Export dialog box, click the Metadata button in the lower-right corner of the Export Settings dialog box.
+To open the Metadata Export dialog box, click the Metadata in the lower-right corner of the Export Settings dialog.

 You can perform many of the same actions in the Metadata category in the Preferences dialog box.
 (See Preferences.)
 Changes made in the Preferences dialog box don’t apply to selected items in the encoding queue, but the templates and rules are available for later assignment through the Metadata Export dialog box.